Last Updated on

 Training is a vital part of the life of such an active dog, and we cannot overemphasize the importance of teaching good behavior during their puppy stage.

-It is best to start the dog with obedience training.
+It is best to start with obedience training.
 Make sure to keep your commands simple and consistent, so you don’t confuse your dog.

-Positive reinforcement will produce better results, as the Boxer Beagle cross loves to please its owner.
+Positive reinforcement will produce better results, as the Boggle loves to please his owner.

-The Boggle does not respond well to harsh treatment.
-Firm but gentle correction will let your pup know that you mean business.
+He does not respond well to harsh treatment.
+The firm but gentle correction will let your pup know that you mean business.

 As we’ve said before, socialization is just as important when you train your dog.
 Exposing him to new environments makes him more adaptable.